-My journey towards founding Britannical began unexpectedly in 2014.
+My long journey towards founding Britannical began unexpectedly in 2013.
 I was passing through a department store in central London when I noticed a beautiful girl's winter coat.
 I was taken by the colour and the cut of the coat and, convinced that it was perfect for my then one year old daughter, I went over to have a better look.
-The coat appeared every bit as appealing up close as it did from a distance but, when I turned over the price tag, I was surprised to find that the coat was in the thousands of pounds.
+The coat appeared every bit as appealing up close as it did from a distance but, when I turned over the price tag, I was surprised to find that the coat was over a thousand pounds.
 A shop assistant noticed me admiring the coat and came over to help me.
 After a string of questions, I discovered that the coat was made largely from synthetic materials, that it was entirely machine manufactured, that it was not made in Britain or anywhere else in Europe, and that it was not a limited edition or special release.

 I come from a long line of London tailors and drapers on one side of my family and Welsh woollen mill owners on the other.
 I have always felt an affinity with traditional British clothing production as well as a desire to draw links between past and present, and build on a family legacy.
 Alongside designing clothing for babies and children, I trained for nearly a decade as a historian of modern British society and culture.
 Whilst a bit of an eccentric combination, my enthusiasm for classic British style and my awareness of Britain's textile production heritage have helped greatly in both establishing the core values of Britannical and making the brand's style of authentic British luxury a viable proposition.